-Georgia State University (GSU) houses two Student Support Services (SSS) Programs- SSS-Classic and SSS-Science, Technology, Engineering, and Math (STEM)- both of which are federally funded programs by the U.S. Department of Education and are a part of the Office of Educational Opportunity and TRIO Programs.
-These programs are designed to increase the retention and graduation rates of undergraduate college students who are first generation and/or demonstrate low income and/or have a documented disability.
-SSS-STEM focuses on providing services to students majoring in the STEM disciplines, while SSS-Classic serves students majoring in any of the GSU undergraduate disciplines.
-Some of the services offered to increase the students’ academic success are: individual and group tutoring; academic advisement; career exploration; cultural events; educational field trips; academic, personal, leadership and professional development workshops; financial aid assistance; advocacy; and a technology lab with access to free prints, copies, faxing and scanning capabilities.
+Georgia State University (GSU) houses two Student Support Services (SSS) Programs: SSS-Classic and SSS-STEM (Science, Technology, Engineering, and Math)- both of which are federally funded by the U.S. Department of Education and are a part of the Office of Educational Opportunity and TRIO Programs.
+These programs are designed to increase the retention and graduation rates of undergraduate college students who are either first generation, and/or demonstrate low income, and/or have a documented disability.
+SSS-STEM focuses on providing services to students majoring or minoring in a STEM discipline, while SSS-Classic serves students majoring in any of the GSU undergraduate disciplines.
+Some of the services offered to increase the students’ academic success are: individual and group tutoring; academic advisement; career exploration; cultural events; educational field trips; academic, personal, leadership and professional development workshops; financial aid information; advocacy; and a technology lab with access to free printing, copying, faxing and scanning capabilities.
 Both programs encourage and prepare participants to attend professional and/or graduate school after successfully completing their first undergraduate degree.